 3. Use of the Secondary Market

 Seedrs will have absolute discretion as to who is permitted to use the Secondary Market, and reserves the rights to cancel trades at any time.
 Please note that if you are an individual with close links to a business whose shares are eligible to be traded on the Secondary Market, including but not limited to if you have links to representatives of the business, their family, and friends (an “Insider”), you should not sell shares in that business.
 You cannot use the Secondary Market to sell shares on the basis of negative material non-public information (“MNPI”).

 4. Selling Shares

 You may request to sell shares from your Portfolio at any time.
 No requests to sell will be accepted by email or any other channel.
 Your Portfolio will indicate which of your shares are eligible for the Secondary Market at that time and, when making the request, you will need to accept the terms set out in the draft version of the Transfer of Beneficial Ownership Agreement provided, as well as these Terms & Conditions.
 You may request to sell shares at the price you choose as permitted by Seedrs, but your request to sell is not guaranteed to result in the shares being made available on the Secondary Market, and will be subject to eligibility checks that will be completed prior to the start of the next Trading Cycle.
 Eligibility will be determined at Seedrs’ absolute discretion and, if the eligibility of the shares changes during the Trading Cycle, Seedrs reserves its right to cancel the sale request at any time.
 Even if shares are eligible to be traded on the Secondary Market, your ability to sell shares will depend on buyer demand.
 It can be difficult to find a buyer and you should not assume that you will be able to sell your shares on the Secondary Market.
 The status of your share sale requests may be tracked through your Portfolio.

 5. Buying Shares

 All investment-authorised Seedrs members are able to buy shares on the Secondary Market, subject to any restrictions set out in these Terms & Conditions.
-Please note that existing shareholders in a particular business within the Seedrs Nominee Structure have access to “updates” and “discussions” sections on the Website where they can receive information from, and communicate with, the businesses they have invested in; however, if you are not currently a shareholder in a particular business, you will not have access to these sections until after you have successfully bought shares.
+Please note that existing shareholders in a particular business within the Seedrs Nominee Structure have access to “updates” and “discussions” sections on the Platform where they can receive information from, and communicate with, the businesses they have invested in; however, if you are not currently a shareholder in a particular business, you will not have access to these sections until after you have successfully bought shares.
 Seedrs does not perform due diligence in respect of trades on the Secondary Market.
 The only information provided by Seedrs to buyers on the Secondary Market is on the relevant Secondary Market webpage, and buyers should obtain sufficient other information before making decisions to buy shares.
-Seedrs takes no responsibility for any other information you obtain to make your decision to buy shares on the Secondary Market, from the relevant business (including but not limited to the “Updates” and “Discussions” sections on the Website), the business’s website, in social media profiles, news articles, third party providers (including that made available through the Website) or elsewhere.
+Seedrs takes no responsibility for any other information you obtain to make your decision to buy shares on the Secondary Market, from the relevant business (including but not limited to the “Updates” and “Discussions” sections on the Platform), the business’s website, in social media profiles, news articles, third party providers (including that made available through the Platform) or elsewhere.
 Seedrs will not accept liability for any claims, losses or damages you suffer as a result of not undertaking your own reasonable due diligence.

 6. Personal Data

 This paragraph supplements paragraph 3 of the Privacy Notice.
-In order for you to trade shares on the Secondary Market, we will be required to share certain of your personal data (name, email address and user number) with the other party to the trade.
+In order for you to trade shares on the Secondary Market, we may be required to share certain of your personal data (name, address, email address and user number) with the other party to the trade.

 Trades on the Secondary Market may result in a change to your tax position, which may include but not be limited to in respect of SEIS, EIS, capital gains tax, stamp duty and/or stamp duty reserve tax, or such equivalent taxes in another jurisdiction.
 In particular, please note that if you are selling SEIS or EIS eligible shares prior to the end of the three-year period from the date they were issued to you, you will be liable to repay any tax relief already claimed.
 If you are buying shares on the Secondary Market, you will not be able to claim SEIS or EIS relief in respect of those shares and, if you subsequently purchase newly-issued shares in the same business while you still hold the shares you bought on the Secondary Market, you will not be able to claim SEIS or EIS relief in respect of the newly-issued shares.
 You are entirely responsible for the payment of any applicable taxes, and we shall bear no responsibility whatsoever in respect of them (including, notifying you that they have or may have arisen), except in relation to shares in businesses registered in England and Wales that are traded for a total purchase price of over £1,000, in which case Seedrs shall pay the applicable stamp duty to HMRC and file the relevant stock transfer form.
 For the avoidance of doubt, for businesses registered outside England and Wales, you shall be responsible for paying any tax equivalent to stamp duty in that jurisdiction that arises when the shares are traded.
 Without prejudice to the foregoing, we reserve the right not to register a trade on the Secondary Market until we have been provided with evidence of a stock transfer form stamped by HMRC, or equivalent for businesses in a jurisdiction outside of England and Wales.

-We have made every effort to ensure that these Terms & Conditions adhere strictly with the relevant provisions of the UK Unfair Contract Terms Act 1977 and other applicable laws.
+We have made every effort to ensure that these Terms & Conditions adhere strictly with the relevant provisions of the Consumer Rights Act 2015 and other applicable laws.
 However, in the event that any of these provisions are found to be unlawful, invalid or otherwise unenforceable, that provision is to be deemed severed from these Terms & Conditions and shall not affect the validity and enforceability of the remaining Terms & Conditions.
 This clause on “Severability” shall apply only within jurisdictions where a particular term is illegal.